 Your Social Security payment date is determined by your birthday.

-If you were born on the 21st through the 31st, you can usually expect to get your Social Security check on the fourth Wednesday of every month.
-But because this year that's Christmas Day, a federal holiday, distribution has been moved up to Dec.
-24.
+If you were born on the 21st through the 31st, you can expect to get your Social Security check on the fourth Wednesday of every month — in this case, Feb.
+26.

 Supplemental Security Income, or SSI, payments typically go out on the first of the month.
-December SSI checks are also on a slightly different schedule this year, though: Because the first falls on a Sunday, the payments were moved up to Friday (Nov.
-29).
+But because Feb.
+1 falls on a Saturday, the payments have been moved up to Friday (Jan.
+31).

 Folks who get both SSI and Social Security, as well those who initially claimed Social Security prior to May 1997, should get their Social Security benefits on the third of the month as per usual.